 Over the counter creams

 Many skincare brands have wrinkle creams that stimulate the production of collagen and also nourish the skin with antioxidants and vitamins.
 Collagen is the substance that joins the skin cells together and gives our skin elasticity so in its absence our skin losses elasticity and sags.
 Collagen is damaged with age and also due to prolonged exposure to sunlight.
-These creams may also peel off the surface layer of your skin to reveal the fresh skin underneath which makes you look radiant.
-These creams do not usually have any serious side effects,but they can take a lot of time before acting, usually weeks.
+Wrinkle creams like Kollagen may also peel off the surface layer of your skin to reveal the fresh skin underneath which makes you look radiant..
+These creams do not usually have any serious side effects, but they can take a lot of time before acting, usually weeks.

 There are medicines available nowadays which can help in reducing wrinkles.
 Medicine like tazarotene are readily available and can be used if branded creams fail to work.
 Prescription medication has the advantage of delivering quick results however there might be more serious side effects than branded creams, including sensitivity to the sun, burning, itchiness et cetera.

 If all else fails, then some surgical procedures and injections can help you with removing wrinkles.
 They make an incision in your skin and remove the excess fat beneath it, then tighten it before stitching so that your skin gets taut.
 The injections are usually Botox or some other filler that fills up the spaces beneath your skin, making it tight and removing wrinkles.
 Both of these may cause some temporary swelling and other side effects.
 The results are not permanent of course, because as you grow older your skin would deteriorate even further and new wrinkles would form.
 Especially the injections typically need to be repeated every few months.
 There are many skin clinics which specialize in this department and can be consulted, for example, the London Dermatology Centre.
 If your wrinkles are worrying you that much and none of the non-invasive solutions seem to be working, then consult your doctor for invasive treatment.